 Design and quality

 Sage Oracle has an aura of quality.
-It is really nice and made from super sturdy materials.
-It is available in 2 colors: Stainless steel and black.
-I have it in Stainless steel and I love it – but the one in Black is really nice too.
+It is really lovely and made from super sturdy materials.
+It is available in 2 colors: Stainless steel and Black.
+I have it in Stainless steel, and I love it – but the one in Black is really nice too.

-My husbond is more into regular coffee in the morning.
+My husband is more into regular coffee in the morning.
 Here I have coded the button on the far right of our glass.
 It’s super easy.
 The beans are ground and inserted into the center.
-Press the button and the water runs through the painted and pressed beans for approx. 25 seconds, then fill with warm water (Americano).
+Press the button, and the water runs through the painted and pressed beans for approx. 25 seconds, then fill with warm water (Americano).
 Super easy.
-You can adjust too long and amount in the menu to get it exactly as you want it.
+You can adjust too long and amount on the menu to get it exactly as you want it.

 The grinder noises a lot when painting the beans, but fortunately it is only short-lived.
 The rest of the brew is almost silent.

-Approx. 2 times a quarter, the display writes “Clean Me”.
+Approx. 2 times a quarter, the display writes, “Clean Me.”
 This means that it must have an extra cleanser in addition to the above.
-Here you just get a small cleaning loss directly on top of the rubber plate in the porta filter.
-Then go to the menu and press Clean Me program.
+Here you just get a small cleaning loss directly on top of the rubber plate in the portafilter.
+Then go to the menu and press the Clean Me program.
 It then runs a cleaning cycle of a few minutes.
-Thats it !
+That’s it!

-Once in a while, water channels and boilers (water heaters) must be decalcified.
-It should only do approx. semi-annually, and is easy.
+Once in awhile, water channels and boilers (water heaters) must be decalcified.
+It should only do approx. Semi-annually, and is easy.
 It requires a screwdriver, as you have to “open” so that the water can run out of the water heater.
-This is easy and the actual descaling operation takes approx. 1 hour time.
+This is easy, and the actual descaling operation takes approx. 1 hour time.
 Lime cleaners (either the ones from Sage itself or another one for espresso machines) are filled into the water tank.
 Then just follow the instructions.
 The water is now pumped through the system after starting the descaling program.
 It takes 20 minutes.
-Then you repeat the same “program” only with clean water twice, so that the boilers are clean again and free of “limescale”.
-See below for video on how to loosen the boiler water / descaler screw.
+Then you repeat the same “program” only with clean water twice so that the boilers are clean again and free of “limescale.”
+See below for a video on how to loosen the boiler water/descaler screw.

 The model I tested is Sage the Oracle.
-There is a new model Sage Oracle Touch, with touch screen.
-As a result, the price of the previous model without a touch has dropped slightly and you may be lucky to find it for 10-12,000 kroner.
-The price is slightly higher than many other semi / fully automatic machines, but you get both a grinder and an almost “manual” espresso machine in one – incl. automated features.
+There is a new model Sage Oracle Touch, with the touch screen.
+As a result, the previous model’s price without a touch has dropped slightly, and you may be lucky to find it for USD1000-1500.
+The price is slightly higher than many other semi / fully automatic machines, but you get both a grinder and an almost “manual” espresso machine in one – incl.
+Automated features.
 I think the price makes sense compared to what you get.
-I have included the cheapest offers from Pricerunner below, so you can easily see what the price is incl. freight.
-Click directly to the dealer for more pictures / info.
+I have included the cheapest offers from Pricerunner below, so you can see the price is incl.
+Freight.
+Click directly to the dealer for more pictures/info.

 - Automatic grinding, dosing and stamping with integrated conical grinder